-In examining these tables, one can see that local assessed or full property values do not appear to have declined following the closing of the elementary schools in either district.
+In examining these tables, one can see that local assessed or full property values do not appear to have declined following the closing of the elementary schools in any of the three districts.
 Of course, this picture is related to the next issue to be discussed.

 Although it is not included in the tables above as a possible disadvantage of implementing this option, the committee discussed the issue of what to do with the Otego building if it were closed.
-Specifically, could the school be sold and put into productive use and
+Specifically, could the school be sold and put into productive use and perhaps placed on the tax roles?
+If not, would it simply decay and become a community eyesore?
+And, if the vacated school is not put to productive use but rather sits idle, would this negatively impact local property values.
+These are serious concerns and so the consultants identified other districts that had closed elementary schools in their communities.

 The first example was that of the Altmar-Parish-Williamstown Central School District in Oswego County.
 Working with a consulting group from the lower Hudson Valley, the district was fortunate to find buyers for its three shuttered elementary schools.
-Specifically, the Parish Elementary School sold June 30, 2012 for \$245,000 to become a high tech manufacturing facility and the Altmar School sold on the same date for \$400,000 and has been repurposed as a luxury salmon fishing resort.
-The Williamstown Elementary School sold on May 2013 for \$55,000 (purpose unknown as of now).
-The second example cited above is the Sidney elementary schools in Sidney Center and Masonville.
-These buildings were closed after the 2005-06 school year.
-Full property values were used to show the comparison since one township went through revaluation that would show skewed data if we used assessed values.
-Nevertheless, as can be seen from the table, the full property values in both townships did not decline following closing of the schools in each community.
+Specifically, the Parish Elementary School sold June 30, 2012 for \$245,000 to become a high tech manufacturing facility.
+The Altmar School sold on the same date for \$400,000 and has been repurposed as a luxury salmon fishing resort.
+The Williamstown Elementary School sold in May 2013 for \$55,000 (purpose unknown as of now).
+The second example is the former school in Mt.
+Upton that has not been repurposed and sits in significant disrepair in the middle of the village of Mt.
+Upton.
+The third example is the Unadilla Valley Central School District, which was formed in 1996 as a result of the merger of the New Berlin and South New Berlin Central School Districts.
+The South New Berlin School was purchased by a private spin off company in the pharmaceutical industry, the New Berlin elementary school was purchased by an area nursing home, and the New Berlin high school was purchased by a private school and is now operating as Milford Academy.
+The concern about what will happen to school buildings that have been closed is a significant issue for local communities.
+These examples from three area school districts show that the outcomes can be very positive.....or not so positive!